• About

 The New York City Chapter of the National Association of Social Workers (NASW) provided a wonderful program with 34 different seminars about Trauma and Addictions Across the Life Cycle.
 The key take-aways from my day were as follows: I. An Overview of Trauma and Addictions Through the Life Cycle Prevalence of Post Traumatic Stress Disorder […]

-Filed Under: Education and Training, Workshop Learnings Tagged With: addictions, Lala Straussner, Lisa Najavits, NASW, PTSD, Seeking Safety, substance abuse, trauma
+Filed Under: Workshop Learnings Tagged With: addictions, Lala Straussner, Lisa Najavits, NASW, PTSD, Seeking Safety, substance abuse, trauma

 What is Eye Movement Desensitization and Reprocessing (EMDR)?